familiar-earth/earthkam/ek_winter/ek_winter_2012/readme.txt

   - Refractor frame_incl.pl.
 This file seemed rushed and not tested.
 The code is inconsistent with the rest of the system.
 It is not reusing code where it could.

+  - Sinusoidal regression is broken, refractor code to not allow this type of correction.

 -------------------------------------------------------------------------------
 -------------------------------------------------------------------------------